 Now, every time I think about this milkshake, I wonder exactly what’s in it instead of pondering exactly how delicious it is.

 The moment has passed; they lost me.

 Unfortunately, this happens to businesses all the time.
 I cannot tell you how often I’m reading a website and I think to myself “What in the world does THAT mean?“ This may sound a bit dramatic.
-Yet the truth is, I often find that some content can have double meaning.
+Yet the truth is, I often find that some content can have double meaning or simply be vague.

 Or worse, it’s just trumped up nonsense.

 This is not because businesses don’t know what they’re talking about; they most certainly do.
 Many businesses, even businesses which excel in their field, simply don’t want to spend a lot of time writing their website copy.
 In fact, they put it off so long that when the time comes to write the copy, they rush to get it done.

 Or they never consider it from their client’s perspective.